leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 {%endhighlight%}

 <p>
 This can also be done through the web interface.
-To mirror a Repository through the interface, However I highly recommend you use the command line.
-First log in and navigate to the Manage Software Channels section under the channels Tab.
-The first channel that we will make is called the parent channel.
-This channel ties together all the content from child channels and allows easier management of multiple repositories and clients.
+However I highly recommend you use the command line.
+If you wish to use the web interface, first log in and navigate to the Manage Software Channels section under the channels Tab.
+The first channel that we will make is the parent channel which holds the base OS and ties together all the content from child channels and allows easier management of multiple repositories and clients.

 </p>
-IMG GOES HERE

 <p>
 After navigating to the above page, click create new channel, the fields are self explanatory so fill them in and click create.
 </p>

-IMG GOES HERE

 <p>
 After this create a child channel to be associated with the parent, naming this as the repository it represents.
 For example you may want to have the Updates, EPEL, and the Spacewalk tools.
 You will want to go back to the create page and make a few more channels until you have everything you need.
 </p>

-IMG GOES HERE
 <p>
 Now add the repository, don't forget to add the GPG key for the repo.
 The GPG keys will also need to be pushed to clients to allow them to install packages from your server, and can be either installed during kickstart, or manually after client registration.
 Spacewalk is able to sync with both RPM based systems and APT based ones.
 </p>